IndieKA/Team-Fortress-2/README.md

 ### CODE ADDING
 The most important out of all of them.
 In fact, this really should go first...

-Most of our basic things are handled in the "`setup`" folder, where all the details and components of the game last.
-If you try to merge your new code INTO another folder besides `setup`, YOU MUST have it to do w/something else rather than the actual `setup`.
+Most of our basic things are handled in the "`basics`" folder, where all the details and components of the game last.
+If you try to merge your new code INTO another folder besides `basics`, YOU MUST have it to do w/something else rather than the actual `basics`.

 Please inform us in our Gitter chat where you are going to add your code. (https://gitter.im/IndieKA/Team-Fortress-2)